 Butter Garlic Herb Mixture

 - If using a frozen turkey; thaw in the refrigerator 48-72 hours prior to use.
 Remove the turkey from the refrigerator and let it sit in room temperature for 1-2 hours before roasting.
 Remove turkey neck, giblets and package; reserve for giblet gravy or discard if you prefer.
-Clean and rinse the turkey.
+Clean, rinse and pat dry the turkey with paper towel.

 - Preheat the oven to 400°F (204°C).